 The Principle of Disclosure

-The gist is to not overwhelm the user.
-You want to provide them only a certain amount of content at a time so that it’s easy to digest.
+The goal is to provide users with only a certain amount of content at a time so it’s easy to digest.

 The Principle of Exemplars

-According to the principle of exemplars, you should provide examples of content for category options that aren’t necessarily clear or intuitive upon reading.
+According to the principle of exemplars, you should provide examples of content for things that aren’t necessarily clear or intuitive upon reading.

-Ecommerce sites provide the clearest examples of this principle.
-Take Jungalow’s homepage for example.
-It shows images for the categories "wallpaper" and “pillows.”
-While the category names are clear, the visuals help readers understand the colorful and bohemian-inspired products they can expect if they click one of the links.
+Ecommerce sites are a great example of this.
+Take Jungalow’s home page — it shows images for the categories "wallpaper" and "plants + planters."
+While the category names are clear, the visuals help readers understand the colorful, bohemian products they can expect if they click one of the links.

 The Principle of Front Doors

 Nude Barre perfectly exemplifies this principle.
-In addition to a navigation header with drop-down menus and search box, Nude Barre has a fat footer at the bottom of each page.
-This footer contains important navigation links as well as a short description about the company and its products.
-That way, users can easily understand what the company does, find additional information they’re looking for, or browse wherever they are on the website.
+Besides a navigation header with drop-down menus and a search box, there’s a big footer at the bottom of each page.
+This footer contains important navigation links as well as a short description of the company.
+Users can easily understand what the company does, find the information they’re looking for, or browse wherever they are on the site.